Pages

 by Joey Lawsin

-Circumstantial Standards, also known as the Belief System Paradox, is a concept that asserts that ideas are all nothing but circumstantial, assumptions, or guesswork.
-Humans' language system, social system, mathematical system, the money system, calendar system, and all other systems created by mankind can be modified, replaced, or interchanged through the Power of the Standard.
+Circumstantial Standards, also known as the Belief System Paradox, is an argument conceptualized by Joey Lawsin that asserts ideas are all nothing but circumstantial, assumptions, or guesswork.
+The language system, social system, mathematical system, the money system, calendar system, religion system, and all other systems created by mankind can be modified, replaced, or interchanged through the Power of the Standard.
 The Standard is the Rules of the Land which are generally agreed upon through the power of the Majority.
 However, the Standard usually changes and is sometimes even forgotten over time when new things are discovered.
 The old standard dies and the new one thrives.
 The come-and-go of ideas just shows that they are circumstantial.
 They are assumptions.
 They are guesswork.
 They are circumstantially relative.
 They are all just in our heads.

 Examples of Circumstantial Relativity are: